JorjaFox/library/content/posts/recaps/csi/loco-motives.md

 ## Quotes

-**Sidle:** You look like the kid who just found the prize in the bottom of a Cracker Jacks box.
+**Sara:** You look like the kid who just found the prize in the bottom of a Cracker Jacks box.